I built this because I kept watching the same mistake get made — from every side of the table.

 As an operator, I lived inside the consequences.

 The pattern was always the same.
-A founder does the work.
+An operator does the work.
 Demos, peer recommendations, reference calls.
 Builds conviction.
 Signs a contract.

 Then implementation begins.